zalak-undavia/canvas-cards/assignment.md

 as well as the starting point of drag (event.x and event.y) `dragMeta` state.

-Now, when the user is dragging, we can find out the delta x between the most recent event.x and inital event.x and add that delta to initial card.left. ( and same for y coordinate )
+Now, when the user is dragging, we can find out the delta x between the most recent event.x and initial event.x and add that delta to initial card.left. ( and same for y coordinate )
 That way, user can scroll with a smooth UX.

 Once the user releases the left mouse button (`event.buttons !== 1`), I am resetting the state `dragMeta` to note that the user has stopped dragging